Crochet Faux I-Cord Edging – A Simple Double Slip Stitch

 Save

-Above is the graphgan to use.
+Above is the graphgan chart to use.
 I think it can be printed off if you save it as a document, then you can mark off the squares as you go.
 I started in the bottom right corner.
-I can directly tweet and pin from Stitch Fiddle, so I’ll do that in a minute in case it’s somehow easier or better quality.
-Go to my contact page for the links to those.

-2x balls of background colour, 1x ball for heart, a few metres of a third colour.
+• 2x 100g balls of background colour, 1x ball for heart, a few metres of a third colour.
+It’s aran weight yarn

-I learned how to do a C2C from a pattern I got from Ravelry but I’ve found this video by Bella Coco, which I wished I’d seen at the time!
+I learned how to do a C2C from a pattern I got from Ravelry, but I’ve found this video by Bella Coco, which I wish I’d seen at the time!

 Here is a video about colour changes.
 It was immensely helpful and got to the point.
 No faffing, thank goodness.

 Let me know what you think.
-Do tell me if you make one, I would absolutely love to see.
-Please feel free to make as many as you like but the pattern/design belongs to me so please do not make to sell or sell the pattern.
+Do tell me if you make one, I would absolutely love to see it.
+Please feel free to make as many as you like, and why not check out some of my other free crochet patterns!?
 Thanks.

 Subscribe to Blog via Email